VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 Quote 4 goes here

-# When Should I Use CQRS?
+# When should I use CQRS?

 Although we have outlined some of the reasons why you might decide to apply the CQRS pattern to some of the bounded contexts in your system, it is helpful to have some rules of thumb to help identify the bounded